joseasoler/imogrify/CONTRIBUTING.md

 * clang-format should issue no warnings.
 If the tool is installed, it will automatically emit format warnings during compilation.

-* clang-tidy should not trigger any warnings.
+* Recent versions of clang-tidy should not trigger any warnings.
 Enable the `IMOGRIFY_CLANG_TIDY` CMake option to run clang tidy checks each time your code is compiled.

 * Follow the [style guide](STYLE_GUIDE.md).
 Most but not all of its rules are enforced by clang-format and clang-tidy.